What is digital accessibility?

 Summer Term 2019: We ran another internship programme over the summer months, with a second group of interns being assigned to departments to support staff in the review of digital resources and VLE site design, so that materials are presented in an accessible way from September 2019 onwards.
 The focus was on developing reusable templates, which will ensure that any new materials are accessible by design, as well as on education and awareness of the WCAG 2.1 principles.

 Autumn Term 2019: Our third phase focused on supporting departments with their own action plans.
-Apart from the central VLE accessibility statement, most departments now have an accessibility statement on their vle site, letting students know how accessible the resources are and who to contact if they encounter any issues.
-Some departments are co-funding interns to help continue the work of making resources and sites accessible, and others are piloting Blackboard Ally, an accessibility checker built-into the vle that also allows students to download alternative formats.
+Apart from the central VLE accessibility statement, most departments now have an accessibility statement on their VLE site, letting students know how accessible the resources are and who to contact if they encounter any issues.
+Some departments co-funded interns to help continue the work of making resources and sites accessible, and others piloted Blackboard Ally, an accessibility checker built-into the VLE that also allows students to download alternative formats.

 Richard Walker gave an update to the sector at a webinar run by AbilityNet.

 Spring 2020: Lilian ran a workshop at the Durham Blackboard User Group conference in January 2020 and some of the data was used at Alistair McNaught’s well-attended session at the Assistive Technology Network meeting in London.
-11 departments are now running Blackboard Ally so students can download alternative formats, with more coming on stream after Easter.
+11 departments were now running Blackboard Ally so students could download alternative formats, with more departments coming on stream after Easter.

-Read the findings from PDLT, Library and the Student App project on our user research workshop with students .
-Amy Eyre has also written a separate blog post based on her experience and findings from the workshop, specifically about the accessibility of Blackboard Mobile and Blackboard Collaborate.
+We ran a user research workshop with students.
+Amy Eyre has written a separate blog post based on her experience and findings from the workshop, specifically about the accessibility of Blackboard Mobile and Blackboard Collaborate.
 We have now published a ‘how to’ guide on conducting user research.
 This may need to be updated with social distancing measures in mind.

-Summer 2020: Covid 19 and the lockdown has made digital accessibility more important than ever before.
-While staff are busy trying to get up to speed on various online delivery methods and tools, we are using this opportunity to weave accessibility into all approaches.
-The online Creating Accessible Documents workshop continues to be well-attended and is now supplemented by the Accessible Presentations workshop.
+Summer 2020: Covid 19 and the lockdown made digital accessibility more important than ever before.
+While staff were busy trying to get up to speed on various online delivery methods and tools, we were using the opportunity to weave accessibility into all approaches.
+We started on Phase 4 of our digital accessibility programme, looking to grow deep roots and spread influence wider across the university.
+The online Creating Accessible Documents workshop continued to be well-attended and was now supplemented by the Accessible Presentations workshop.

-Our agenda is becoming more integrated with the special interest groups, working groups and various committees across the campus.
-If your team has not had an accessiblity briefing, please do get in touch.
+Our agenda was becoming more integrated with the special interest groups, working groups and various committees across the campus.

 We have been busy delivering a number of workshops on how to create accessible documents.
 Our slides from these workshops have been shared with the Higher Education community.
-Over 1800 staff have now attended briefings or workshops and at our last poll, 88% of staff were now using headings, lists and descriptive hyperlinks, and 70% adding alternative text to images and not using tables for layouts.
+Over 2100 staff have now attended briefings or workshops and at our last poll, 88% of staff were now using headings and lists, 94% using descriptive hyperlinks, and 78% adding alternative text to images and not using tables for layouts.
 Still some way to go but it’s a very strong shift in the right direction.
 We will continue to run these scheduled sessions for the foreseeable future, and will also arrange bespoke sessions for departments in response to any requests that we receive.

 For further details on our training sessions and accessibility guidance resources, please consult the e-accessibility wiki site, which provides regular updates on what we are doing and has the key guidance information that you will need to get up to speed with the new regulations.